Trusted WordPress tutorials, when you need them most.

 WordPress vs. Medium: Hosted vs. Self-Hosted

 WordPress is free software that you can install on your own web hosting account.
-This means that you own 100% of all your content and have full control over how you promote your brand.
+This means you own 100% of your content and have full control over how you promote your brand.

 By contrast, Medium is a completely hosted service.
-This means that your website lives on their servers, and you have to follow their terms of service.
-They can decide to shut your website down, announce new pricing plans, or cancel your account at any time.
+This means your website lives on their servers, and you have to follow their terms of service.
+Medium can decide to remove your content, announce new pricing plans, or cancel your account at any time.

 On Medium, Other Authors Will Be Promoted Along With Your Content